JBR90/kanban-board-claude-code/TICKETS.md

 - Component tests verify form submission
 - Test coverage for form components is >80%

-**Definition of Done:** All acceptance criteria are met and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all tests pass.

-### F4: Board Page - Data Integration and Tests
+### F5: Board Page - Data Integration and Tests
 **Assignee:** Joe
 **Description:** Connect board components to data from backend
 **Deliverables:**